 For many Americans, the 1930s were a nightmare.
 Over 25 percent of the population found themselves without work.
-They were starving, suffering, and despondent.
+People were starving, suffering, and despondent.

-Memories and images of that depression are still fresh thanks to the pictures and recordings.
-While the generation that personally experienced it grows fewer every day, the phrase still conjures images of unemployment lines.
+Memories and images of that severe economic downturn are still fresh thanks to photos and film and radio recordings.
+While the generation that personally experienced it grows fewer every day, the phrase “Great Depression” still conjures images of unemployment lines.
 People always think of dirty, starving children with haggard, worried mothers, crowded soup kitchens, sharecroppers, and shantytowns.
 Families have stories about how their relatives suffered during those days leading up to W.W.
 II.

 Everyone suffered in one way or another.
 So many people wishing and hoping that their luck would change, they’d get some — any — break!

-Millions of men and women were thrown out of work.
+During the Panic of 1837 millions of men and women were thrown out of work.
 Many of them starved.
-One was a young man named Elias.
+In particular, a young man named Elias.
 After the textile factory in Lowell, Massachusetts, that he worked at went out of business, Elias and his cousin Nathaniel moved 30 miles away to Cambridge.
 They were lucky to find work as mechanics on carding machinery.
-Carding machines were important in the creation of textiles.
+Carding machines are important when you’re making cotton fabric.
 The machines clean, sort, and spin threads together when cotton becomes cloth.

 The young men did what they had to do to survive, working hard to secure a better tomorrow.
 There would be better days ahead for both of them.
 Nathaniel would become governor of Massachusetts in 1858, then later a general in the Union Army during the Civil War and a congressman.
 Elias would become a renowned inventor.
 That success, however, was years ahead in the future.
-In the 1830s, both men did what they needed to do to survive.
+In the 1830s, both men had to do whatever they needed to do to survive.

-He was confident such a machine was possible.
-It had to be.
+A machine like that had to be possible.
 With his experience in textile factories and, now, his apprenticeship in a precision machine shop, he knew what had to run right to have a well-functioning machine.
 However, a few details still stymied him.

 The first designs used the needle and thread conventionally.
 The eye of the needle was at the top.
 The thread ran through.

-When he went to sleep, Elias dreamt he had to build his invention for a savage king in a strange country.
+As he drifted off to sleep, Elias dreamt he had to build his invention for a savage king in a strange country.

-“You have 24 hours to finish this machine and make it sew,” the king said.
+“You have 24 hours to finish this machine and make it sew,” the king said menacingly.
 “Or else.”

 The problem still stumped him in the dream.
 He couldn’t get the machine to make a single stitch.